 Many Sapphire cardholders transfer their points to a travel partner to make each point more valuable.
 If you decide to redeem them through Chase, each reward point is worth 1.5 cents each for all award travel.
 With Amex, rewards points are worth 1 cent each for airfare and less than 1 cent for non-air travel.

-Since the Sapphire Reserve earns 3x points on all travel and dining purchases, it can be extremely easy to rack up the points to achieve award travel sooner.
+Since the Sapphire Reserve earns 3x points on eligible dining purchases and 3x points on travel once you’ve earned your $300 travel credit, it can be extremely easy to rack up the points to achieve award travel sooner.
 The Amex Platinum does give you 5x on airline purchases made directly with the airline, which is a great benefit.

 When The Sapphire Reserve Benefits Are Better